 I know it may not feel like the holiday season is right around the corner, but it really is.
 Just visit Walmart or Target or my favorite store, Hobby Lobby, right now and you will see that not only are the Halloween decorations and candy strategically placed, but so are those oh so subtle hints of the Fall Season, Thanksgiving, and of course, Christmas.

 One of the things I still think is really interesting is how the stores we frequent every day seem to not miss one beat when it comes to transitioning from back to school promotions to the holiday season.
-But you’d be surprised by the number of small business owners and entrepreneurs I talk to who are surprised when they check their calendars and “discover” Thanksgiving and Black Friday are in a week, and Christmas is right around the corner.
+But you’d be amazed by the number of small business owners and entrepreneurs I talk to who are surprised when they check their calendars and “discover” Thanksgiving and Black Friday are in a week, and Christmas is right around the corner.

 Well, maybe I’m actually not that surprised.
 Entrepreneurship is tough and a lot of times your days kind of just run into each other.
 So I get it.
 But there are simple changes that you can make to avoid being surprised by this upcoming Holiday season, or ever again for that matter.